 The start is in Scotch Plains, NJ.
 From there the journey heads north to Canada eventually to Flint, MI.
 Then from Flint, he will head to Denver, CO.
 Once over the Rocky Mountains, James will work his way to the end point, the Golden Gate Bridge.
 The leave date is May 17, 2017 and James should be in San Francisco within 5-6 months.

-James will be here in Charlotte on Tuesday June 13th.
+James was here in Charlotte, MI Tuesday June 13th.

 In total, it is 3,215 miles with the plan of doing 26.2 miles a day.